nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_area_1_pie_prefix.md

-# Distribution of incoming calls by prefix
+# Distribution of Incoming Calls by Prefix

 Number of incoming calls divided by *Prefix* for the selected queues.